 We hope you enjoyed our recommendations on how to prepare for the tooth fairy.

 If you have any questions, please feel free to call our office.
-If you are ready to schedule your child’s pediatric dentist’s appointment, then you can visit out Polkadot Pediatric Dentistry website.
+If you are ready to schedule your child’s pediatric dentist’s appointment, then you can visit out Polkadot Pediatric Dentistry website or call our Alpharetta Pediatric Dentist today.